Core Model

 Use this on a policy proposal, a corporate behavior, a news narrative, or your own hot take.

-1. Does it lower monthly squeeze in real households?
+1. Does it lower monthly squeeze for households?

-2. Does it expand real options and switching power?
+2. Does it expand usable options and switching power?

-3. If exit's weak, does it add real notice, reason, appeal, records, and human override?
+3. If exit's weak, does it add notice, reason, appeal, records, and human override?

 4. Does it reduce concentration or capture risk?